thelovelab/tximeta/README.md

 `tximeta` makes use of the Bioconductor *TxDb* object, which can be saved and re-loaded from an `sqlite` file.
 These are saved in a specific location using the *BiocFileCache* package.
-Since these *TxDb* saved objects can be ~100 Mb, we want to make sure the user is OK with these being saved to a given location.
-Also we want to allow for the situation that multiple users share a *BiocFileCache* location, such that any *TxDb* objects or *derivedTxome* information can be shared, reducing unnecessary downloads or emails asking about the provenance of the transcriptome for a given set of quantification files.
+Since these *TxDb* saved objects (sqlite databases) can be ~100 Mb, we want to make sure the user is OK with these being saved to a given location.
+Also we want to allow
+for the situation that multiple users share a *BiocFileCache* location, such that any *TxDb* objects or *derivedTxome* information can be shared, reducing unnecessary downloads or emails asking about the provenance of the transcriptome for a given set of quantification files.
+In order to allow that multiple users can read and write to the same location, if it is not the default BiocFileCache location in the user's home directory, *tximeta* will set the permissions to `666` if they are not already.

 We use the following logic to specify the location of the *BiocFileCache* used by `tximeta`: